dyaghas/obsidian-vault/SQL/Basic commands.md

 #### ALTER COLUMN

 To alter an existing column in a table, you can use the ALTER TABLE statement with the ALTER COLUMN clause.
-The basic syntax for altering a column is as follows:

 ```sql
 ALTER TABLE table_name ALTER COLUMN column_name data_type;